ivmarkov/rust-esp32-std-demo/README.md

 **NOTE**: The above commands do use [`espflash`](https://crates.io/crates/espflash) and NOT [`cargo espflash`](https://crates.io/crates/cargo-espflash), even though both can be installed via Cargo. `cargo espflash` is essentially `espflash` but it also builds the project prior to attempting to flash the resulting ELF binary.
 Currently, `cargo espflash` does not work for this project due to this [issue](https://github.com/esp-rs/espflash/issues/19).

-**NOTE**: `espflash` currently supports only ESP32.
-For ESP32-S2 and ESP32-C3 you have to use the alternative flashing method below, passing as argument `--chip esp32s2` or `--chip esp32c3` respectively.

 ## Faster flashing

 - You can also flash with the [esptool.py](https://github.com/espressif/esptool) utility which is part of the Espressif toolset